Riddle me this… what’s worse than overpaying for a flight?

 Use Skyscanner to book one-ways instead of round trips.
 It all depends on the type of traveler you are and what adventure you want to have, but the myth that a round trip is ALWAYS the answer to a cheap flight is WRONG.
 Sometimes taking multiple one ways ends up being a way better choice.
 Using the “everywhere” option on Skyscanner you can find one ways to complete your multi-city trip rather than involve round trips which require you to go backward.

-I explain more about this process in my one-way to everywhere guide which will be published and linked here very soon.
+I explain more about this process in my one-way to everywhere guide.
 This is probably my favorite of the flight hacks that don’t involve airline miles which deserves its own post!

 Avoid extra baggage fees by bringing a pillow